FemGYN: For Her Wellness

 If you’re experiencing vaginal itching, increased discharge, or vaginal odor you may have a vaginal infection.
-The team at FemGYN in Brooklyn, New York, knows these types of infections can come on unannounced and require treatment to relieve your symptoms.
+The team at FemGYN in Park Slope of Brooklyn, New York, knows these types of infections can come on unannounced and require treatment to relieve your symptoms.
 Whether you can’t get an appointment with your primary gynecologist, you’re in between providers, or without health insurance, the team at FemGYN can help.

 A vaginal infection can be caused by bacteria, fungus, or parasite and create vaginal pain, itching, or inflammation.

 Types of vaginal infections include:

 A yeast infection is an overgrowth of a fungal organism, usually Candida albicans, in your vagina.
 Use of antibiotics, pregnancy, and menopause can increase your risk of getting a yeast infection.

 BV develops when there is an overgrowth of bad bacteria to good bacteria in your vagina.
 Women who are sexually active are at greater risk of BV.
 BV also increases your risk of preterm birth and pelvic inflammatory disease, which is an infection that affects your reproductive system.
 BV makes you more susceptible to sexually transmitted diseases because it lowers your natural defense mechanisms.

 Trichomoniasis is a parasitic infection usually transmitted through sexual intercourse.

 What are the symptoms of a vaginal infection?

 Symptoms of a vaginal infection vary depending on the cause of your infection.
 Most common symptoms include:

 - Vaginal discharge has a different color or smell